Coronations in Europe: Russia

 Following this, the new Tsar crowned his consort, first briefly with his own crown (by touching it momentarily to her head before putting it back on his own), then with a smaller crown of her own.
-Further prayers and litanies were read, then the Emperor was anointed just prior to reception of Holy Communion during the Divine Liturgy.
+Further prayers and litanies were read, then the Emperor was anointed just prior to the reception of Holy Communion during the Divine Liturgy.
 He was invited to enter the altar area through the Royal Doors (normally reserved solely to the clergy) and partake of Communion as a priest would, in both kinds.
 Further prayers and blessings concluded the service, which was followed by a special feast held in the Kremlin's Palace of Facets.

 Russia's last coronation was in 1896, for Tsar Nicholas II and Empress Alexandra.
 The last occasion on which the Great Imperial Crown was officially used was the State Opening of the Duma in 1906.